Jeff Johnson (musician)

 His early work was vocal progressive-rock, but his sound has since evolved to jazz, new-age, instrumental, contemplative and Celtic styles.
-He has collaborated with other established musicians, including Sandy Simpson, Brian Dunning, and Phil Keaggy.
 His works also include several musical releases based on books penned by fantasy author Stephen Lawhead.
+Johnson's instrumental releases cover a broad spectrum of Celtic, new-age, jazz and world music genres.

-In addition to recording, Johnson is active in the ongoing Selah Service music and contemplative worship events, featuring music, readings from the Psalms and silent prayer.
+In addition to recording, Johnson has led a Christian contemplative worship service called Selah featuring music, scripture, poetry and silent prayer.